Top 49 of the Best Excel Shortcuts You Need to Know

 49. Some handy pivot table shortcuts

 Pivot tables are some of the most powerful data organization tools in Excel.
-If you use them a lot or just want to become a pivot table guru, take a look at the pivot table shortcuts below.
+If you use them a lot or just want to become a pivot table guru, look at the pivot table shortcuts below.

 Open the context menu for the selected cell, column, or row.